UPHSL-PDC2026/benchmarking-and-optimization-jhoanna-delapaz/README.md

 ### How did optimization affect performance?

-From my experience, optimizing the manual function did help, not totally, but made it slightly faster and reduced overhead.
-I could say it did result to a better performance compared to the unoptimized version.
+From my experience, optimizing the manual function did help, not totally, but it made it slightly faster and reduced overhead.
+I could say it did result in a better performance compared to the unoptimized version.